hanjinliu/impy/docs/tutorial_viewer.rst

 2. Fit filament tips to sigmoid function

 This is an example of binding a function with plot function.
 A figure canvas will be automatically generated.
+Because ``plt.figure`` will be called for every function call, figure canvas is cleared every time you push "F1".

 .. code-block:: python